heronproject/apache-proposal/README.md

 ### Inexperience with Open Source

 Several of the core contributors to the project are familiar with OSS and Apache specifically.
-Twitter has already moved many projects to the ASF (e.g., Parquet and Mesos).
+Twitter has already moved many projects to the ASF (e.g., Apache Mesos, Apache Aurora, Apache Parquet).
 We are also mentored by long time ASF incubator members that can help with any roadblocks.

 ### Homogenous Developers

-The initial committers come from a number of companies TODO
+Initial committers come from a number of companies.
+Our intention is increase the diversity of contributing developers and their affiliations, and we'll recognize contributions and contributors as the community grows at Apache.
+We encouraged by interest in the project thus far.

 ### Reliance on Salaried Developers

 It is expected that Heron development will occur on both salaried time and on volunteer time, after hours.
 The majority of initial committers are paid by their employers to contribute to this project.
+However, they are all passionate about the project, and we are confident that the project will continue even if no salaried developers contribute to the project.
 We are committed to recruiting additional committers including non-salaried developers.

 ### Relationships with Other Apache Products

-As mentioned in the Alignment section, Heron is closely related to Storm and Mesos in a numerous ways.
+As mentioned in the Alignment section, Heron is closely related to Apache Storm and Apache Mesos in a numerous ways.
+Heron also relies on a number of other Apache projects including Apache Thrift and Apache Zookeeper.
 We look forward to collaborating with those communities.

 ### An Excessive Fascination with the Apache Brand